Interactive Brokers Python API: Momentum Strategy (2026)

 pip install ib_insync pandas numpy

-Note: The official ibapi package is distributed as source code from IBKR's website. ib_insync wraps it with asyncio and is far easier to work with in production.
+The official ibapi package is distributed as source code from IBKR's API downloads section. ib_insync wraps it with asyncio and event handlers β€” it's far easier to reason about in production, even if you eventually drop down to ibapi for performance-sensitive paths.

-Connecting to TWS / IB Gateway
+Connecting to TWS or IB Gateway

-from ib_insync import *
+from ib_insync import IB

 ib = IB()